VitoshaInc/Training-plan-lab-environment-setup/README.md

    - Open the Amazon WorkSpaces client application from your desktop or start menu.

 3. **Register Your WorkSpace**:
-   - Open the invitation email sent by your administrator.
+   - Open the invitation email sent by your HR.
    - Copy the registration code provided in the email.
    - In the WorkSpaces client application, paste the registration code and click "Register".